jarotter/gerrymandering_en_mexico/README.md

 [Digital map of Mexico](http://gaia.inegi.org.mx/geoelectoral/viewer.html) and was afterwards processed in ArcGis to remove gaps between polygons.
 Here we include all the raw electoral data but only the clean map.

+The districts that will be used for the upcoming election were scraped from the INE's website using a script included here.